Kwame Nkrumah: Opposition to tribalism

 Porcupine emblem, symbolising Asante motto, "If you greet us with peace, we will greet you with peace.
 But if you greet us with war, then we will greet you with war."

 Nkrumah also sought to eliminate "tribalism", a source of loyalties held more deeply than those to the nation-state.
 Thus, as he wrote in Africa Must Unite: "We were engaged in a kind of war, a war against poverty and disease, against ignorance, against tribalism and disunity.
 We needed to secure the conditions which could allow us to pursue our policy of reconstruction and development."
 To this end, in 1958, his government passed "An Act to prohibit organizations using or engaging in racial or religious propaganda to the detriment of any other racial or religious community, or securing the election of persons on account of their racial or religious affiliations, or for other purposes in connection therewith."
 Nkrumah attempted to saturate the country in national flags, and declared a widely disobeyed ban on tribal flags.

-Kofi Abrefa Busia of the United Party (Ghana) gained prominence as an opposition leader in the debate over this Act, taking a more classically liberal position and criticizing the ban on tribal politics as repressive.
+Kofi Abrefa Busia of the United Party (Ghana) gained prominence as an opposition leader in the debate over this Act, taking a more classically liberal position and criticising the ban on tribal politics as repressive.
 Soon after, he left the country.
 Nkrumah was also a very flamboyant leader.
 The New York Times in 1972 wrote: "During his high‐flying days as the leader of Ghana in the 1950s and early 1960s, Kwame Nkrumah was a flamboyant spellbinder.
 At home, he created a cult of personality and gloried in the title of Osagyefo (Redeemer).
 Abroad, he met with the world's leaders as the first man to lead an African colony to independence after World War II."

-During his tenure as Prime Minister and then first President, Nkrumah succeeded in reducing the political importance of the local chieftaincy (e.g., the Akan chiefs and the Asantehene).
-These chiefs had maintained authority during colonial rule through collaboration with the British authorities; in fact, they were sometimes favored over the local intelligentsia, who made trouble for the British with organizations like the Aborigines' Rights Protection Society.
-The Convention People's Party had a strained relationship with the chiefs when it came to power, and this relationship became more hostile as the CPP incited political opposition chiefs and criticized the institution as undemocratic.
-Acts passed in 1958 and 1959 gave the government more power to dis-stool chiefs directly, and proclaimed government of stool land – and revenues.
-These policies alienated the chiefs and led them to looking favorably on the overthrow of Nkrumah and his Party.
+During his tenure as prime minister and then first president, Nkrumah succeeded in reducing the political importance of the local chieftaincy (e.g., the Akan chiefs and the Asantehene).
+These chiefs had maintained authority during colonial rule through collaboration with the British authorities; in fact, they were sometimes favoured over the local intelligentsia, who made trouble for the British with organisations like the Aborigines' Rights Protection Society.
+The Convention People's Party had a strained relationship with the chiefs when it came to power, and this relationship became more hostile as the CPP incited political opposition chiefs and criticised the institution as undemocratic.
+Acts passed in 1958 and 1959 gave the government more power to destool chiefs directly, and proclaimed government of stool land – and revenues.
+These policies alienated the chiefs and led them to looking favourably on the overthrow of Nkrumah and his Party.